-This Rules page will be very different from what you most likely would be accustomed to.
+This Rules page will be very different from what you most likely would be used to.

 Mainly because this contest is very different from what you may have done before.